 As of 2025, the U.S. government has imposed a 10% tariff on all Chinese imports.
 This is in addition to existing tariffs, making imports more expensive.
 The goal is to reduce dependence on Chinese manufacturing and encourage local production.
 However, many businesses still rely on China, especially in the travel goods sector.

-Before, companies used the "de minimis" rule, which allowed goods under $800 to enter duty-free.
+Previously, companies used the "de minimis" rule, which allowed goods under $800 to enter duty-free.
 This was helpful for e-commerce players and small businesses.
+The provision was initially set to be suspended under the new tariff policy.

 The new 10% tariff adds to existing tariffs (17.6% - 20%) and the 25% China Section 301 tariffs, raising import costs significantly: